Rajesh295-dev/Rajesh295-dev/README.md

 # 👋 Welcome to My GitHub Page 📖
 Specializes in crafting full-stack web applications, with a strong emphasis on cloud-native solutions powered by AWS.
 Equipped with expertise in managing robust infrastructure, developing efficient backend systems, and delivering dynamic, responsive front-end experiences.
-I specialize in building full-stack web applications with a focus on cloud-native solutions powered by AWS.
-With expertise in managing scalable infrastructure, developing efficient backend systems, and delivering dynamic, responsive front-end experiences, I am passionate about creating impactful applications that solve real-world problems.

 - 🌍 **Location**: Baltimore🦀, Maryland 🇺🇸
 - ✉️ **Contact**: [rajeshgautam766@yahoo.com](mailto:rajeshgautam766@yahoo.com)